tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 association-objects:

-> A YANG container that holds the set of associations of the TE tunnel to other TE tunnels.
+> A YANG container that holds the set of associations of the TE Tunnel to other TE Tunnels.

 protection:

-> A YANG container that holds the TE tunnel protection properties.
+> A YANG container that holds the TE Tunnel protection properties.

 restoration:

-> A YANG container that holds the TE tunnel restoration properties.
+> A YANG container that holds the TE Tunnel restoration properties.

 te-topology-identifier:

-> A YANG container that holds the topology identifier associated with the tunnel where path(s) for the TE tunnel are computed.
+> A YANG container that holds the topology identifier associated with the tunnel where path(s) for the TE Tunnel are computed.

 ~~~~~~~
     +--rw hierarchy